-G. Breach of Contract By-Law 6.041 (Withdrawal Procedure): You must withdraw by notifying the IHSA Office, not the Regional Manager.
-To withdraw without penalty, the

-Official Representative from the school must email Adela Espindola (aespindola@ihsa.org) at the IHSA Office, notifying IHSA of the school's intention to withdrawal by 11:59 p.m.
-Friday, September 18, 2020.
+F. Breach of Contract By-Law 6.041 (Withdrawal Procedure): You must withdraw by notifying the IHSA Office, not the Regional/Sectional Manager.
+To withdraw without penalty, the Official Representative from the school must email Tammy Craig tcraig@ihsa.org) at the IHSA Office, notifying IHSA of the school's intention to withdrawal by 11:59 p.m.
+Monday, October 18, 2021.

-H. Eligibility
+G. Eligibility